TruongThuHa/mozy-stock-dashboard-/README.md

 # SSI-stock-dashboard-
 SSI Stock Dashboard is a local dashboard for Vietnam stock watchlists, powered by SSIfin CLI for real-time quotes and technical indicators.
-It runs an intraday pipeline every 5 minutes and an end-of-day pipeline where Mozy AI generates buy/hold/sell decisions.
+It runs an intraday pipeline every 5 minutes and an end-of-day pipeline where  AI generates buy/hold/sell decisions.
 Data is stored in SQLite and visualized via Chart
 # SSI Stock Dashboard

 Live local dashboard for VN stock watchlist using [SSI](https://iboard.ssi.com.vn/) as data source and SSI AI for EOD decisions.